Robot-Fromage/ULIS/documentation/manual/AnatomyOfAFeature.md

 ```

 Lower-level implementations rely on recurring macros to avoid redundant work, and while macros are often frowned upon for messing with the reading flow, they work here in a language extension paradigm, allowing to automatically generate complex structures automatically during preprocessing, you just need to be familiar with their interface.
 First, whe have three "ULIS_DECLARE_COMMAND_SCHEDULER", declaring three low-level entries for ScheduleClear.
 The "mScheduleClear" member in FContextualDispatchTable will point to one of these versions ( AVX, SSE or MEM ).
-Their purpose is to be called immediately when building an FCommand object, passed as an fpCommandScheduler function pointer, and their role is to build a bunch of jobs according to the policy and the chucks constraints of the invocations.
+Their purpose is to be called immediately when building an FCommand object, passed as an fpCommandScheduler function pointer, and their role is to build a bunch of jobs according to the policy and the chuncks constraints of the invocations.

 Now we can finally have a look a the Dispatcher mechanism, and at "FDispatchedClearInvocationSchedulerSelector".
 With a single macro "ULIS_DEFINE_DISPATCHER_GENERIC_GROUP", we define a SchedulerSelector structure, that TDispatcher will be able to read and query informations from.
 After defining its name, we pass in the command schedulers we defined earlier in order, the AVX, SSE, and MEM version.
 This allows us to implement various levels of optimization for a given feature, and the dispatcher will query the most appropriate one based on the hardware metrics at runtime.
-Alternatively, when building on a platform that doesn't suppor SIMD, these optimizations branches will be thrown away and default to the MEM version.
+Alternatively, when building on a platform that doesn't support SIMD, these optimizations branches will be thrown away and default to the MEM version.
 MEM indicates no SIMD optimisations are used.